MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-install-config-tools.md

 > [!NOTE]
 > This is only required when the Visual Studio output pane indicates it is.

-Using Windows File Explorer, from the folder specified below, open the `Microsoft.Dynamics.Framework.Tools.Installer.vsix` file to install the extension.
+Using Windows File Explorer, from the folder specified below, open the `Microsoft.Dynamics.FinOps.ToolsVS2022.vsix` file to install the extension.
+On first start of Visual studio after updating/installing the Microsoft.Dynamics.FinOps.ToolsVS2022 VS extension, you will be prompted for elevated permissions for the extension to setup build targets, URLProtocoloHandler, etc.

 `C:\Users\<User>\AppData\Local\Microsoft\Dynamics365\<ApplicationVersion>`